vinsol/nectarcommerce/_posts/2016-04-06-intro-to-macros.md

 - [Macro.escape/1](http://elixir-lang.org/docs/stable/elixir/Macro.html#escape/2)
   - Recursively escapes a value so it can be inserted into a syntax tree

-## Metaprogramming pattern as used across extensions
+#### <a name="last-section">Metaprogramming pattern as used across extensions</a>

+There are three parts needed at minimium to create & use an extension effectively:

+- Library Code
+- Service Code
+- Consumer Code

+An extension and its use with Nectar can be viewed as Producer / Consumer relationship bound by a communication protocol.

+**Extension** which want to add a route, say list of favorites, is a **Producer (Service Code)**.

+**Nectar Router** is a **Consumer (Consumer Code)** allowing the route additions through a **communication protocol (Library Code)**

-- Define a macro providing a DSL, say `define_route`
+- **Library code** defines a macro providing a DSL, say `define_route`
-- Collect all definitions provided using DSL in Module attribute, say `defined_routes`
+- Collect all definitions provided using DSL from **Service code** in Module attribute, say `defined_routes`
-- Define a `before_compile` hook to add a macro extracting all collected definitions from module attribute, as module attributes are cleaned up as compilation completes
+- **Library code** defines a `before_compile` hook to add a macro extracting all collected definitions from module attribute, as module attributes are cleaned up as compilation completes
-- Inject generated code into targeting module through `__using__` hook as invoked by `use ModuleWithDSLImplementation`, say `use ExtensionsManager.RouterExtension`
+- Inject generated code into targeting module **Consumer code** through `__using__` hook as invoked by `use ModuleWithDSLImplementation`, say `use ExtensionsManager.RouterExtension`

+>
+_Our aim with these posts is to start a dialog with the Elixir community on validity and technical soundness of our approach.
+We would really appreciate your feedback and reviews, and any ideas/suggestions/pull requests for improvements to our current implementation or entirely different and better way to do things to achieve the goals we have set out for NectarCommerce._

+_Enjoy the Elixir potion !!_